Fasting Every Day Isn’t Always Smart

 Then adjust.

-- Mentally fried?
+• Mentally fried?
 Scale back.
 Recharge.
-Then return harder.
+Then return.

-Fast too often, and your body fights back.
+Fast aggressively too often, and your body fights back.

 Add in nutrient deficiencies and mental burnout, and you’ve got a cocktail for failure.